mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 A11/58231

 **BIO-ADJUSTMENT PILL**
-Bio-adjustment pills alter an Aslan’s digestion, allowing them to metabolise alien meats.
+Bio-adjustment pills alter an Aslan's digestion, allowing them to metabolise alien meats.
 Different planets require different types of pill, although broad-spectrum pills exist that are suitable for a variety of worlds.
 Cr20 will buy enough pills to